 But don’t be afraid to venture off farther afield into the city centre, where some of Riga’s best bars and cafés are located.
 One of our favourite outdoor spaces is hidden in the walled private courtyard of an old renovated wooden building that’s home to the underground pub, Gauja.
 Sit on old aluminium milk canisters or picnic tables while sipping Latvian craft brews in the shade of a giant tree off of Stabu iela.

-Although Charelstons on Blaumaņa iela has been attracting proper barbecue aficionados for over a decade, you might be surprised to discover that this sprawling restaurant has an equally impressive two-story terrace in a private courtyard.
+Although Charelstons on Blaumaņa iela has been attracting proper barbecue aficionados for over a decade, you might be surprised to discover that this popular restaurant has an equally impressive two-story terrace in a private courtyard.
 What could be better than an order of Memphis ribs and a beer outside on a hot day?